01-edu/public/docs/event-management.md

 * End of registration can't be after start of registration.
 * Dates can't be updated after it's passed.
 * The **registration duration** indicated in the **reference object** is reminded under the inputs to help you fill the informations.
-* If it exists, the recommended **delay betaween end of registration and start of event** indicated in the **reference object** is reminded under the inputs to help you fill the informations.
+* Same for the **event start delay**.
-* The list of users who wants to participate to the event and asked for registration is accessible by clicking on the link 'N users registered', at the left bottom of this categrory.
+* The list of users in the registration, pending or accepeted, is accessible by clicking on the link 'N users registered', at the left bottom of this categrory.

 #### Event